 Step 3: Licensure

 After graduation from a graduate counseling program, aspiring counselors should pursue state licensure for practice.
-While the licensure requirements will vary from state to state, the process typically involves verification of completed coursework, proof of citizenship, recommendations from academic, practicum, or internship supervisors, and satisfactory examination results.
+While licensure requirements vary by state, the process typically involves verification of completed coursework, proof of citizenship, recommendations from academic, practicum, or internship supervisors, and satisfactory examination results.
 Although some state licensing boards have developed their own examinations, many rely on one of two tests offered by the National Board for Certified Counselors: the National Counselor Examination or the National Clinical Mental Health Counseling Examination.
 For the definitive list of your state’s requirements, please visit your state’s counseling licensing board.
-Some states also have policies of reciprocity, wherein they will grant licenses to licensed counselors from other states, and endorsement, wherein they will consider granting licenses to licensees from other states through review.
+Some states also have reciprocity policies, under which they grant licenses to counselors from other states, and endorsement policies, under which they review applications from counselors from other states.

 Types of Counselors

-Although the foundational skills of counseling can apply to different populations, some people want to become a counselor to help particular clients.
-Some types of counselors include mental health, career, school, rehabilitation and substance abuse.
-Master’s in Counseling degree programs may offer tracks or electives which allow students to specialize in the area of their choice, such as career, college, school, and mental health counselor.
+Although the foundational skills of counseling can apply to different populations, some people want to become counselors to help particular clients.
+Some types of counselors include mental health, career, school, rehabilitation, and substance abuse.
+Master’s in Counseling programs may offer tracks or electives that allow students to specialize in their chosen area, such as career, college, school, or mental health counseling.
 State licensing agencies may similarly offer specialty licensure in these areas through coursework verification and certification, such as that offered by the National Board for Certified Counselors.

 Types of Counselors